neogeek/neogeek.github.io/posts/the-impossible-triangle.md

   </g>
 </svg>

-I don’t consider myself the artistic type.
-I’d like to be, but my mind works in a more programmatic way.
+I don't consider myself the artistic type.
+I'd like to be, but my mind works in a more programmatic way.
 The anxiety of making a mistake while drawing with pen and paper or the difficulty of using the pen tool to draw exactly what I see in my mind is often too great for me to create.

 So when I did have the drive to create something, I utilized tools familiar to me; SVG and ImageMagick.